The Amplitude for Classical Gravitational Scattering at Third Post-Minkowskian Order: Contributions from the three-graviton cut

 \section{Contributions from the three-graviton cut}

 The important difference with the maximal supergravity computation in~\cite{Bjerrum-Bohr:2021vuf} is that the two-loop amplitude involves integrals with non-trivial numerators and with more topologies.
-We separate these contributions into five distinct topologies that will contribute to the classical result
+Using a partial fraction decomposition of the tree-level amplitudes with respects to the linear propagators $p_1\cdot l_i$ and $p_2\cdot l_i$ with $i=1,2,3$, one can reorganise the three-particle cut into five distinct topologies that will contribute to the classical result

 with the result